keizer619/release-notes/ballerina-release-notes-0.990.0.md

 A Client Object variable declaration is allowed only in following places
  - module level as a module level variable.
- - in a function initialization ( before any worker declarations or statements)
+ - in a function initialization (before any worker declarations or statements).
  - as an argument to the function.

 Eg: